[You can also view the single-page version of this document.]

 Our compatibility rules (as detailed below) only start to apply once a final x.y.0 version has been blessed and released.
 Any API's, wire protocols, and on-disk formats that appeared on trunk or in an alpha/beta/rc pre-release are not subject to any compatibility promises; we may change them arbitrarily until the final release, if we find a good reason to do so.
-(Often, a last-minute design wart is discovered shortly before the compatibility barrier is crossed, and we hurry to fix it before it's set in stone.)
+We might even remove entirely an interface or serialization format that we are not comfortable with.

 This is particularly a problem for persistent data (working copies and repositories), since we might not provide an upgrade path—code paths or designated scripts for the legacy format—with the final release.
 (Of course, we might provide such scripts for the benefit of developers and users who test our pre-releases; but we do not obligate ourselves to do so.)
 Consequently, pre-releases should never be trusted with any data meant for long-term safe-keeping.

 At the same time, we wish to remind the reader that the best time to point out API design bugs is before they are released and set in stone—in other words, during the initial design and pre-release stages.

 If a release or candidate release needs to be quickly re-issued due to some non-code problem (say, a packaging glitch), it's okay to reuse the same name, as long as the tarball hasn't been blessed by signing yet.
 However, if it has been uploaded to the standard distribution area with signatures, or if the re-issue was due to a change in code a user might run, then the old name must be tossed and the next name used.